-- The provision of financial assistance to third parties for the acquisition of the company's own shares - for example, where the company lends money to a person to enable the latter to acquire the company's shares (Section 44) - Loans or other financial assistance to related parties, including subsidiary companies, holding companies and directors (Section 45).
-The Amendment Bill proposes that the provision of financial assistance by a company to its subsidiary does not need the adoption of a special resolution - Dividends or other "distributions" (as defined in Sections 1 and 46) - The issuing of capitalisation shares on terms whereby the recipient can choose whether to take the shares or to take cash (Section 47) - Share buy-backs in other words, where the company buys back its own shares (Section 48).
-The Amendment Bill proposes an amendment to Section 48 requiring that no special resolution has to be adopted when the company is implementing a pro-rata share buy-back where the shareholders affected are also the directors of the company - An amalgamation or merger with another company (Section 113).
+- The provision of financial assistance to third parties for the acquisition of the company's own shares for example, where the company lends money to a person to enable the latter to acquire the company's shares (Section 44) - Loans or other financial assistance to related parties, including subsidiary companies, holding companies and directors (Section 45). - Dividends or other "distributions" (as defined in Sections 1 and 46) - The issuing of capitalisation shares on terms whereby the recipient can choose whether to take the shares or to take cash (Section 47) - Share buy-backs in other words, where the company buys back its own shares (Section 48).
+No special resolution has to be adopted when the company is implementing a pro-rata share buy-back where the shareholders affected are also the directors of the company (this is per the amended clause 48 of the Amendment Act) - An amalgamation or merger with another company (Section 113).